vendia/blog/pages/industry-financial-services.md

           **360 view of loan lifecycles**

-          From application inputs and loan origination to transaction histories and servicing details, get a 360-view of your customer data and insights into their experiences, so you can manage risk and offer new financial products appropriately.
+          From loan origination to servicing details, get a 360-view of your customer data and insights into their experiences, so you can manage risk and offer new financial products appropriately.
+        wrapTheColumnInACard: false
+      - text: >-
+          **Insurance coverage unification and reinsurance data sharing**

+          After decades of merger and acquisition activity, house all product data and have in a single, unified view that streamlines insurance sales and improves customer experience.
+        wrapTheColumnInACard: false
+      - text: >-
+          **No more unstructured paperwork**

+          Store pdfs and extract key data points using machine learning (ML) from doc.
         wrapTheColumnInACard: false
     intro:
       title: Why financial services leaders trust Vendia Share